 I’m still reading my copy, so I won’t say much about it yet, except that I’m very excited about this book.
 The little existing material on this subject is fairly dry.
 There’s no definitive, non-academic narrative.
 This is the opposite.
 I felt pulled in from the get-go, because Beckerman allowed himself to be led by his story-telling instincts and personal childhood associations with the movement, rather than just the facts.

 I’m also thrilled that he very kindly agreed to a (not-so-short) Q&A with me for this site.
-His observations, as a non-Soviet Jew, are fascinating to me, echoing things I’ve often noticed without always being able to articulate, about Soviet Jews.
-Q&A after the jump.
+Beckerman’s observations, as a non-Soviet Jew, are fascinating to me, echoing things I’ve often noticed without always being able to articulate, about Soviet Jews.

-The internet is doing its internet thing, so there are links aplenty for more reading about the book—a review from the Forward; a podcast over at Tablet; the first of three excerpts on the Forward site; and a great video conversation on Jewcy between Beckerman and Jennifer Gilmore, author of Something Red, a novel about an American family dealing with the radicalism of the left from which, ironically, Soviet Jews were clamouring to escape.
+Lots more to read about the book—a review from the Forward; a podcast over at Tablet; the first of three excerpts on the Forward site; and a great video conversation on Jewcy between Beckerman and Jennifer Gilmore, author of Something Red, a novel about an American family dealing with the radicalism of the left from which, ironically, Soviet Jews were clamouring to escape.

 Do you yourself have Russian/Soviet roots?